I am relying on gumlet.js to retrieve images and figuring out the correct width of the image when retrieving it.

 Thank you for sharing & Hope your week goes well

 Thanks for reporting this.
 We are aware that we don’t take the width from the actual image.
-It’s due to issues where many browsers don’t report the correct width of <img>
+It’s due to issues where many browsers don’t report the correct width of <img> element.
+We recommend you put CSS width on the parent element like <div>, which should solve the issue for you.

 Thanks for the response.
 I am working on a codebase with hundreds of pages displaying hundreds of responsive images.
 Reworking the CSS is not an economically viable option for us.